pkg-size/pkg-size/README.md

 <sub>Support this project by ⭐️ starring and sharing it.
 [Follow me](https://github.com/privatenumber) to see what other cool projects I'm working on! ❤️</sub>

 ## 🙋‍♂️ Why?
-To quickly determine the size of your package and the compressed size before publishing it to npm.
+To quickly determine the uncompressed size, gzip size, and brotli size of your package before publishing it to npm.

 ## 🚀 Install